skip to Main Content

 At our Arkansas law firm, we believe guardianship should be a last resort.
 We attempt to work closely with the family and the proposed ward to avoid the court’s involvement and costs.
 Many families appreciate our reluctance to pursue the court unless it is necessary.
 If the court process is in the best interest of the spouse or parent, we will walk you through the process of initial filing to the court hearing before a judge.
 We understand this can be an extremely emotional process and hope our experience will help your family make the best decision possible.

-When should you hire an Arkansas Elder Law Lawyer?
+When should you hire an Elder Law Lawyer in Arkansas?

-Arkansas elder law attorneys help create a legal plan to protect your assets and ensure your wishes are met in your golden years of life.
+Arkansas elder law attorneys help create a legal plan to protect your assets and ensure your wishes are met in the later years of life.
 Today, our aging population faces several challenges, including the high cost of long-term care.
-An elder law attorney can help you, or a loved one finance care with the lowest impact on your assets—for example, protecting your home.
+An elder law attorney can help you or a loved one finance care with the lowest impact on your assets—protecting your home and life savings.

-One example would be planning to re-write your will while your spouse is ill.
+We can help to re-write your will or create a trust while your spouse is ill.
 In this case, the estate planning attorney involved needs to have a working knowledge of Medicaid to identify any possible issues regarding your spouse’s inheritance.

-The earlier you start planning, the more options you or a loved one will have available for future care needs.
-Our experienced Arkansas attorneys can help you plan for your healthcare needs and protect your assets.
+The earlier you start planning, the more options you or a loved one will have for future care needs.
+Our experienced Arkansas attorneys can help you plan for your health care needs and protect your assets if you live in White County, Pulaski County, or Saline County, in cities like Sherwood, Little Rock, and Benton, AR.

 Work with an Experienced Arkansas Elder Law Attorney